Clarkson-Applied-Data-Science/2024_ia653_Crow_Hove/README.md

 # Going Further

 Some recommendations for moving forward would be to incorporate more diverse datasets with casual and technical styles.
-We could also explore additional features such as syntactic complexity or semantic coherence.Or even take things one step further and experiment with ensemble methods combining transformers with traditional ML models.
+We could also explore additional features such as syntactic complexity or semantic coherence.
+Or even take things one step further and experiment with ensemble methods combining transformers with traditional ML models.